Earn Your Engineering Technology Degree in as Few as 8 semesters1

 Embedded Programs – Demonstrate Skills Along the Way

-Our Bachelor’s in Engineering Technology allows you to earn both an IT Essentials Undergraduate Certificate and an Associate in Engineering Technology along the way.
-With a strong tech core, you’ll learn the essentials you need to adapt to a rapidly evolving tech environment, including programming languages, data, people management, interconnected devices and security protocols.
+Our Bachelor’s in Engineering Technology allows you to earn both an IT Essentials Undergraduate Certificate and an Associate in Engineering Technology along the way.2 With a strong tech core, you’ll learn the essentials you need to adapt to an evolving tech environment, including programming languages, data, people management, interconnected devices and security protocols.

 Bachelor's in Engineering Technology FAQs

 What is a Bachelor's of Engineering Technology Degree?

 A Bachelor's Degree in Engineering Technology is an undergraduate degree that can help you build your understanding of how certain technology and engineering principles are implemented.
 This type of degree program aims to teach you how these skills can be applied in a variety of industries.

 At DeVry, our Bachelor's of Engineering Technology is particularly focused on building foundational skills like Industrial IoT, Project Management, Digital Literacy and more through the use of hands-on learning.
 Over the course of this program, you will have the opportunity to gain programming and engineering skills such as development and design that may help prepare you to pursue a career in this field alongside other engineers.